 (ii) Geography.
 Study of relationships among people, places and environments, of geographic tools and methods, characteristics of place, concept of region and physical processes. (iii) Civics and government.
-Study of United States constitutional democracy, its values and principles, study of the Constitution of the Commonwealth and government including the All additions and deletions are highlighted in Bold type [bracketed items] are deletions study of principles, operations and documents of government, the rights and responsibilities of citizenship, how governments work and international relations.
+Study of United States constitutional democracy, its values and principles, study of the Constitution of the Commonwealth and government including the study of principles, operations and documents of government, the rights and responsibilities of citizenship, how governments work and international relations.

 (iv) Economics.
 Study of how individuals and societies choose to use resources to produce, distribute and consume goods and services.
-Knowledge of how economies work, economic reasoning and basic economic concepts, economic decision making, economic systems, the Commonwealth and the United States economy and international trade. (v) Beginning July 1, 2013, the Common Core State Standards for Literacy in History/Social Studies, Science and Technical Subjects shall be added as an appendix to the state's academic standards for History.

-(4) Arts and humanities.
+Knowledge of how economies work, economic reasoning and basic economic concepts, economic decision making, economic systems, the Commonwealth and the United States economy and international trade. (v) History/social studies, science and technical subjects PENNSYLVANIA COMMON CORE STANDARDS FOR READING AND WRITING.
+Beginning July 1, 2013, the PENNSYLVANIA Common Core State-Standards for Literacy READING in History/ AND Social Studies, Science and Technical Subjects AND THE PENNSYLVANIA COMMON CORE STANDARDS IN WRITING FOR HISTORY AND SOCIAL STUDIES will be an appendix to the Commonwealth's academic standards for History.
+22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 (4) Arts and humanities.
 Study of dance, theatre, music, visual arts, language and literature including forms of expression, historical and cultural context, critical and aesthetic judgment and production, performance or exhibition of work.